A Big Island with a Small Town Feel

 Enjoy the crossing to Canada, and keep your eyes peeled - if you’re lucky, you may spot whales.
 After disembarking from the M.V.
 Coho, you’ll be directed through Canadian customs, and then you’ll find yourself smack dab in the middle of downtown Victoria.

 Spoiler alert: You’ll eventually make your way to Goldstream Provincial Park to set up camp.
 This park boasts big trees, waterfalls, and a river, and it’s only a 20-minute drive from downtown Victoria, making it a great home base for exploring the city further.
 That said, there are many things to do in Victoria, all of which are highlighted under day 2, where you can choose your own adventure.
+Another wonderful camping option - a bit less than a park but walkable to the city is Salish Seaside RV Heaven.
+While no first hand experience ourselves, many renters have raved about the location and cleanliness of the showers.

 Day 2: Victoria (choose your own adventure)